mcowger/blog.cowger.us/_drafts/anatomy-of-a-app-on-k8s-outage.md

 **The Setup**

 This application is a scale out Java application, running on-premises for the customer on Pivotal PKS.
 It receives requests from outside K8s, makes appropriate database calls (against a DB also outside K8s), and returns results.
-Its accessed via an Ingress, and has a standard Service endpoint. _The one goofy thing about this application is that it does a ton of processing on startup to warmup its cache, etc, and so its about 20-24 minutes worth of startup time when it can't take requests._  Thats fine - we can deal with that via liveness and readiness checks.
+Its accessed via an Ingress, and has a standard Service endpoint. _The one goofy thing about this application is that it does a ton of processing on startup to warmup its cache, etc, and so its about 20-24 minutes worth of startup time before it can take requests._  That's fine - we can deal with that via liveness and readiness checks.

 It was running fine for weeks, scaled out with a Deployment to 30-ish Pods, etc.